xkisxk/tp/docs/UserGuide.md

 ---
 ## Deck Menu
-###Editing a flashcard: edit
+### Editing a flashcard: edit
-Edits the front or the back of the flashcard of index <index> to the user input.
+Edits the front or the back of the flashcard of index <index> to the user input given.

 Format: `edit <index> /s <front or back> /i <input>`